Meet A Mango Tree

 The average mango tree height for those in cultivation is generally much shorter as this makes for a more manageable harvest.
 But these trees shouldn’t be confused with dwarf mango trees.
 Dwarf mango tree varieties have naturally small to medium-size trees.

 The large leaves of a mango tree are leathery, 5 to 16 inches in length, and remain on the tree for a year or more.
 Flowers are produced in terminal panicles or clusters 4 to 16 inches long.
 Each flower is small with white petals and a mild sweet aroma.
-The flowers are pollinated by insects and less than 1 percent of the flowers will mature to form a fruit.
-A mango tree in full flower is a beautiful sight indeed.
+The flowers are pollinated by insects and less than 1 percent of the flowers will mature to form fruit.
+A mango fruit tree in full flower in the optimal mango tree growing zone is a beautiful sight indeed.

 Certain mangos on each tree will receive more sunlight than others, with some fruit staying shaded within the tree’s canopy.
 In certain varieties, the mangos that receive the most sunlight will develop a red blush at the stem end.
 This red blush is not an indicator of maturity, quality or ripeness.

-It takes approximately four months for the mangos to mature on the tree before they’re ready for harvest.
+In terms of mango tree growth stages, it takes approximately four months for the mangos to mature on the tree before they’re ready for harvest.
 During that time, the fruit-laden branches of the mango tree may bow under the weight of the developing mangos.
 Each fruit is harvested by hand, providing jobs for local workers and a safe passage to the packinghouse for the mangos.

 Meanwhile, the process of growing, harvesting and transporting the mangos to the retailer in the U.S. generates greenhouse gases that are released into the environment.

-The mango tree produces the delicious mango fruit, while absorbing carbon dioxide, producing oxygen and supporting the livelihoods of thousands of workers.
+The mango tree produces the delicious mango fruit, while absorbing carbon dioxide, producing oxygen, and supporting the livelihoods of thousands of workers.
 It really is the amazing mango tree.